ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 ### 1. Pick a Docker image and pull it

 Pick one of the available Docker images of Elektra.
 If you do not know the difference, just pick this one --> "build-elektra-debian-stretch".
 Unfortunately, it will take some time to download it, since it is pretty big, but you can be sure you'll have all the needed dependencies.
+You can choose a light-weight alpine image which won't take long to download, however it is not recommended.
+This image does not contain all necessary dependencies.

 If you want to view all the available images, execute this command: